Infant formula: Socioeconomic conditions

-According to a research conducted in Vancouver, Canada, 82.9% of mothers breastfeed their babies at birth, but the number differed between Caucasians (91.6%) and non-Caucasians (56.8%), with the difference essentially attributed to marital status, education and family income.
+According to a research conducted in Vancouver, Canada, 82.9% of mothers breastfeed their babies at birth, but the number differed between white mothers (91.6%) and non-white mothers (56.8%), with the difference essentially attributed to marital status, education and family income.
 In the United States, mothers of lower socio-economic status are less likely to breastfeed, although this may be partly related to the adverse effects of government nutrition supplementation programs that provide subsidies for infant formula.

 In less economically developed countries, the use of infant formula is linked to poorer health outcomes because of the prevalence of unsanitary preparation conditions, including a lack of clean water and a lack of sanitizing equipment.
 A formula-fed child living in unclean conditions is between 6 and 25 times more likely to die of diarrhea and four times more likely to die of pneumonia than a breastfed child.

 Preparation and content

 Variations

 Infant formulas come in powder, liquid concentrate, and ready-to-feed forms.
 They are designed to be prepared by the parent or caregiver in small batches and fed to the infant, usually with either a cup or a baby bottle.

 Infant formulas come in a variety of types: